altwajre/hello-akka/resources/docs/03-actors/02-fault-tolerance/README.md

     - A non-negative number to `maxNrOfRetries` and `Duration.inf` to `withinTimeRange`:
         - `withinTimeRange` is treated as infinite duration.
         - No matter how long it takes, once the restart count exceeds `maxNrOfRetries`, the child actor is stopped.
-- The match statement which forms the bulk of the body is of type Decider which is a PartialFunction[Throwable, Directive].
-This is the piece which maps child failure types to their corresponding directives.
+- The match statement which forms the bulk of the body is of type `Decider` which is a `PartialFunction[Throwable, Directive]`.
-Note
+- This is the piece which maps child failure types to their corresponding directives.
-If the strategy is declared inside the supervising actor (as opposed to within a companion object) its decider has access to all internal state of the actor in a thread-safe fashion, including obtaining a reference to the currently failed child (available as the sender of the failure message).
+- If the strategy is declared inside the supervising actor (as opposed to within a companion object):
+    - Its decider has access to all internal state of the actor in a thread-safe fashion.
+    - And can obtain a reference to the currently failed child.
+        - Available as the sender of the failure message.

 # Supervision of Top-Level Actors